 Only by using all three, you can go ahead and built self trust and a personal brand that is recognized, valued and appreciated.

 Build trust in a relationship

-As I said in the beginning, to build trust on a relationship level, you need to be trustworthy and to have that personal self trust brand.
+As I said in the beginning, in order to build trust on a relationship level, you need to be trustworthy and to have that personal self-trust brand.
 The next step is impossible to achieve without that.